OpenInternet/saferjourno/content/chapters/chapter-1.en.md

 This section covers best practice that can be used when teaching the activities in this chapter.
 See the resources section in this chapter for further reading.

 - Journalists face a wide-range of digital risks.
 This is because of the nature of their work and because they are often publishing information that others do not want made public.
 - Adversaries will target a journalist in a number of ways and for a number of reasons.
-Some common threats include;
+Some common threats include:
-  - Taking over accounts to obtain information saved therein or in order to post information that could discredit the journalist.
+  - Taking over accounts to obtain information saved therein or in order to post information that could discredit the journalist
   - Seizing devices or infecting them with spyware
-  - To obtain information contained on those devices, including documents, access to accounts, intercept communications
+  - Obtaining information contained on those devices, including documents, access to accounts, intercept communications
   - Monitoring their internet activity
-  - To gain information on their research and who they are contacting
+  - Gaining information on their research and who they are contacting
   - Intercepting communications
-  - To gain data on who they are speaking to and when
+  - Figuring out who they are speaking to and when
   - Online abuse
-  - To discredit the journalist and try to undermine their reputation, to get them to stop publishing content, or to force them offline.
+  - Attempting to discredit the journalist and try to undermine their reputation, to get them to stop publishing content, or to force them offline.
 - Getting the journalist to understand who may wish to target them and the tech capacity of that adversary is an important part of keeping them safer.
-For example governments have access to high-levels of tech ability as well as financing to hire others to commit digital threats on their behalf.
-Non-government adversary can also have plenty of time, determination, or advanced tooling.
+Governments, for example, have access to high-levels of tech ability as well as financing to hire others to commit digital threats on their behalf.
+Non-government adversaries can also have plenty of time, determination, or advanced tooling.
 Research the tech and operational ability of an adversary by carrying out an online search with the name of the attacker plus keywords, such as hacking, spyware, online attacks.
 - Recommend that journalists stay up-to-date with digital security issues by signing up to tech newsletters produced by media outlets in their region.
 [Security News This Week](https://www.wired.com/tag/security-news-this-week/) is an excellent global newsletter, though it is US-centric at times.
 - A digital risk assessment is a document with questions that helps journalists think about the digital risks they face as well as ways to reduce the risks.
 At the end of each section of this course, journalists have the option of completing a section of a risk assessment.